tichzvidzayi/m_money/README.md

 ##  Improvements and Contributions

 - Adopt TypeScript: Convert backend and frontend (React) to TypeScript for type safety, reducing bugs and improving maintainability.
-AWS Infrastructure:

-- Deploy backend on AWS Lambda with API Gateway for scalability.
+- AWS Infrastructure: Deploy backend on AWS Lambda with API Gateway for scalability.
   Use Amazon RDS (PostgreSQL) for managed database.
 Integrate AWS Cognito for secure authentication and S3 for logs.

-- Host Frontend on Vercel: Deploy React app for auto CI/CD, global CDN, and easy scaling.
+- Host Frontend on Vercel/Netlify: Deploy React app for auto CI/CD, global CDN, and easy scaling.
-Security: Add rate limiting, input validation (Zod/Joi), Helmet middleware, and store secrets in AWS Secrets Manager.
+- Security:  Helmet middleware, and store secrets in AWS Secrets Manager.

 - Performance: Optimize Prisma queries, add Redis caching (AWS ElastiCache), and expand tests with Supertest/Cypress.

 - CI/CD: Use GitHub Actions for automated testing/deployment; containerize with Docker for ECS.